Facebook–Cambridge Analytica data scandal: Impact on Facebook users and investors

 Since April 2018, the first full month since the breaking of the Cambridge Analytica data breach, the number of likes, posts and shares on the site had decreased by almost 20%, and has decreased ever since, with the aforementioned activity only momentarily increasing during the summer and during the 2018 US midterm elections.
-Despite this, user growth of the site has increased in the period since increased media coverage, increasing by 1.8% during the final quarter of 2018.
+Despite this, user growth of the site has risen in the period since increased media coverage, increasing by 1.8% during the final quarter of 2018.

 On March 26, 2018, a little after a week after the story was initially published, Facebook stock fell by about 24%, equivalent to $134 billion.
 By May 10, Wall Street reported that the company recovered their losses.

 #DeleteFacebook movement

 The public reacted to the data privacy breach by initiating the campaign #DeleteFacebook with the aim of starting a movement to boycott Facebook.
 The co-founder of WhatsApp, which is owned by Facebook, joined in on the movement by declaring it was time to delete the platform.
 The hashtag was tweeted almost 400,000 times on Twitter within a 30-day period after news of the data breach.
 93% of the mentions of the hashtag actually appeared on Twitter, making it the main social media platform used to share the hashtag.
 However, a survey by investment firm Raymond James found that although approximately 84% of Facebook users were concerned about how the app used their data, about 48% of those surveyed claimed they wouldn't actually cut back on their usage of the social media network.
 Additionally, in 2018, Mark Zuckerberg commented that he didn't think the company had seen "a meaningful number of people act" on deleting Facebook.

 An additional campaign and hashtag, #OwnYourData, was coined by Brittany Kaiser.
-The hashtag was created by Kaiser as a Facebook campaign that pushed for increased transparency on the platform. #OwnYourData was also used in Kaiser's petition for Facebook to alter their policies and give users increased power and control over their data, which she refers to as users’ assets and property.
+The hashtag was created by Kaiser as a Facebook campaign that pushed for increased transparency on the platform. #OwnYourData was also used in Kaiser's petition for Facebook to alter their policies and give users increased power and control over their data, which she refers to as users' assets and property.
 In addition to the hashtag, Kaiser also created the Own Your Data Foundation to promote increased digital intelligence education.